Mailu/Mailu/docs/reverse.rst

 - have Mailu Web frontend listen locally and use your own Web frontend on top of it
 - use ``Traefik`` in another container as central system-reverse-proxy
 - override Mailu Web frontend configuration
-- disable Mailu Web frontend completely and use your own

 All options will require that you modify the ``docker-compose.yml`` file.